...

 Verifying and re-verifying identity is an integral part of KYC and maintaining cybersecurity, both in-person and online.
 Our remote ID validation system efficiently verifies identity, leaving your customers with a streamlined and headache-free experience on your site or app.
 It’s also easily integrated into current systems to avoid labor hours spent on backend integration and training.

-To use our remote KYC software, the customer simply takes 3 images with their smartphone:
+To use our eKYC software, the customer simply can complete a series of checks on their smartphone.

 The automation performs mobile ID verification by checking that the ID is formatted correctly on the front and back.
 It also checks that the information in the barcode matches what is displayed on the front of the ID.
 It then queries the USPS database to confirm that the address on the ID exists.
 Lastly, it moves to the pictures, calculating a confidence percentage in facial match between the photo on the ID and the selfie supplied by the customer.
 The selfie is run through anti-spoofing processes to ensure it is legitimate.

 The customer’s picture is first compared to a database of known faces to ensure that a human face is indeed pictured.
 A complex algorithm then maps the customer’s face and compares the unique layout of the pictured face to the face on the ID provided.
 The mobile ID verification automation can then see more definitively whether or not the faces match and provides a percentage to represent the confidence it has in the faces being the same.
-Additionally, our Document Verification System can verify most identification documents including driver’s licenses, passports, passport cards, green cards, and international documents with an MRZ (Machine Readable Zone).
+Additionally, our DIVE API can verify most identification documents including driver’s licenses, passports, passport cards, green cards, and international documents with an MRZ (Machine Readable Zone).

 Start verifying identity today